ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/hateoas.md

 That can lead to, for example, changing the PUT for the update action to PATCH without breaking any changes.
 Nonetheless, that last step is not HATEOAS compliant.

 The recommended way to do this is to keep the older structure where there is only `"href"` in action and send an `OPTIONS` request before sending the request to get the required HTTP method.
-Both ways are favored by some people.
-As a matter of fact, **Roy T. Fielding**, the creator of REST [was one of the creators of the OPTIONS request](https://lists.w3.org/Archives/Public/ietf-http-wg-old/1997SepDec/0376.html).
+Each way has its fans. **Roy T. Fielding**, the creator of REST [was one of the creators of the OPTIONS request](https://lists.w3.org/Archives/Public/ietf-http-wg-old/1997SepDec/0376.html).

 Some Architects even prefer to keep the HTTP method coupled as they see that the role of HATEOAS is to follow a standard to decouple the URIs since HATEOAS is part of having a Uniform Interface for REST.
 So we have to get back to the API documentation to recognize the HTTP verb.